mu-box/nbx-docker-base/README.md

 # nbx-docker-base
-The base for all official Nanobox Docker images.
+The base for all official Microbox Docker images.

 ## Usage